Zero-field finite-momentum and field-induced superconductivity in altermagnets

 Our finding of zero-field finite-momentum superconductivity is remarkable since the net magnetization is always zero in altermagnets.
-Finding finite-momentum superconductivity in microscopic models in the absence of applied magnetic field has been a long-standing unsolved theory problem \cite{Agterberg20,Chakraborty19}, despite mounting experimental evidence of such a phase, often referred to as pair density waves \cite{Hamidian16, Edkins19,Liu21, Kasahara20, Chen21}.
-Our work provides one straight-forward path to realize finite-momentum superconductivity likely applicable to many materials, including the possibility of being the origin of such a phase in the cuprate superconductors \cite{Hamidian16}.
+Finding finite-momentum superconductivity in microscopic models in the absence of applied magnetic field has been a long-standing unsolved theory problem \cite{Chen23,Wu23,Huang22,Agterberg20}, despite mounting experimental evidence of such a phase, often referred to as pair density waves \cite{Hamidian16,Edkins19,Liu21,Kasahara20,Chen21,Gu23,Liu23,Zhao23}.
+Our work provides one straight-forward path to realize finite-momentum superconductivity likely applicable to many materials, including the possibility of being the origin of such a phase in the cuprate superconductors, without needing preceding charge density order \cite{Edkins19,Agterberg20,Dai18,Dai20,Lee14,Norman18,Chakraborty19}.
 Moreover, finite-momentum superconductivity may be important for technological applications, as e.g.~illustrated by superconducting diode effects \cite{Ando20,Daido22,Yuan22}, opening up for large technological potential for superconducting altermagnets.
-Another remarkable feature of our results is the presence of a field-induced superconducting phase.
+Another remarkable feature of our results is the presence of a field-induced superconducting phase at experimentally accessible fields, see SM \cite{SM}.
 Such a phase is both rare \cite{Meul84,Uji01,Konoike04} and unexpected, but has gained renewed interest after its recent observation in UTe$_2$ \cite{Ran19}.
 Our work also opens for many other exotic possibilities of superconductivity.
 Investigating the relation of the finite-momentum Cooper pairs in altermagnets and odd-frequency pairing, or generally finite-energy pairs, is one interesting direction \cite{Chakraborty21, Chakraborty22a, Chakraborty22b}.
 Additional presence of relativistic spin-orbit coupling can further provide a platform for studying the interplay of finite-momentum and topological superconductivity \cite{Zhu23,Ghorashi23}.

 Although superconductivity has not yet been discovered experimentally in altermagnetic materials within the two years of their discovery, our results point out several promising directions.
 With too large altermagnetic spin-splitting only the normal phase is reached and thus limiting altermagnetism is favorable.
 Or, for strong altermagnetism, applying an external magnetic field, can be used to induce superconductivity.
 Moreover, $d$-wave superconductivity is likely much more amenable to altermagnetism than conventional $s$-wave superconductivity.
 Alternatively, doping altermagnet insulators, making them metallic, is also a promising route.